cloudbees-days/cloudbees-field-workshops/docs/core/core-0.md

 ---
 name: lab-environment
 # Lab Environment
-* This workshop uses a CloudBees Core cluster, an enterprise version of Jenkins, running on the Google Kubernetes Engine (GKE)
+* This workshop uses a CloudBees CI cluster, an enterprise version of Jenkins, running on the Google Kubernetes Engine (GKE)
-  * Each attendee will provision their own Jenkins instance for the labs by leveraging the scalability of CloudBees Core on Kubernetes
+  * Each attendee will provision their own Jenkins instance for the labs by leveraging the scalability of CloudBees CI on Kubernetes
 * All the instructions for the labs and these slides are publicly available in GitHub
 * Attendees will be using their own GitHub accounts